 During the development process, nobody had considered that the queries executed against the database are tactical workload.
 Most of the workload the tool generated was full table scans.

 The web tool had been tested on a development system, but when it went into production, and dozens of people started to work in parallel, together with all the other workloads, performance severely.
 The real problem was not the size of the involved tables, as all tables were relatively small.

 Users expected an average response time of just a few seconds, which could not be achieved with full table scans on a loaded system (I understood the users.
 Who wants to wait 30 seconds to save just one client’s information?)

 Run times for the main activities were at best 1-2 seconds but increased to a couple of minutes on a busy system.
 Furthermore, workload delays added to the overall response times.

 Finally, it turned out that the usage of join indexes was the solution.
 As the tool required different access paths to the data, I created several 1:1 join indexes per table for each access path, only altering the join index’s primary index.

 When adding join indexes, we have to keep an eye on the impact of an update, insert, and delete statement.
 In my case, it was no problem, as the tables were small.

 What I experienced was another issue: The vast number of join indexes caused a lot of deadlocks.

 There are several ways to overcome this problem.
 For example, we can serialize the user session activities by using a “serialization” table.
-Each session has to get a write lock for each activity on this “serialization” table before it can apply any changes to the data.
+Each session has to get a write lock for each activity on this “serialization” table before applying any changes to the data.